 Work-based skills will be replaced by PPD (Personal and Professional Development) in 2017 in advance of the new curriculum launching in 2019.

 Professional Skills is mandatory for all members of the IFoA and is a key part of students training and ongoing development.
 It is comprised of three stages: the Online Professional Awareness Test (OPAT), Professional Skills Course (PSC) and Professional Skills for Experienced Members.

 Exemptions and exams

 University exemptions for students reaching the agreed standard are available for all stages except the Specialist Applications Stage.
 Candidates may also gain an exemption from one Specialist Technical paper if they have a relevant professional qualification recognised by the IFoA.

-All examinations, except Business Awareness (CT9), Model Documentation, Analysis and Reporting (CA2) and Communications (CA3), are held twice yearly.
+All examinations, except the CT9 Business Awareness exam are held in twice yearly sessions.
 Students, in consultation with their employer, can determine the optimal pace of study through the subjects.

 A series of units have been written for each subject covering the core learning and the objectives of the syllabus and containing a number of self-assessment questions and solutions.
 The material is presented in loose-leaf form and is updated year-on-year where necessary.
 Assignments are included which can be used independently or in conjunction with a marking service.